You can sign up now for our Winter CSA FarmShare!

 In the January – April Registration Period, we allow two partial payments.
 We prefer that you pay for the entire season all at once, because it reduces our administrative burden.
 However, we are aware that this may cause a financial hardship and we want to accommodate customers of all economic levels insofar as possible.
 Here’s how it works:

-Upon registration, please pay 50% of the value of your total share choices and box fees, plus both the full non-refundable registration ($10) and payment plan fees (additional $15 to cover extra office work).
+Upon registration, please pay 50% of the value of your total share choices, plus both the full non-refundable registration ($10) and payment plan fees (additional $15 to cover extra office work).

 Payment #2 (the remaining 50% of your share value) must be paid at your convenience in one single other installment, to be received by GFGP no later than the published deadline for share payments of that particular chapter above.

 No shares will be delivered until the entire season balance is paid in full.
 Incomplete payments will be returned and the share offered to someone on our waiting list.
 Refunds for any reason will be made for only the share cost.
 Registration and payment plan fees are non-refundable.

 What type of payments do you accept?

 We take checks by mail, or check, cash or credit card in person at most of our market locations.
 Make checks payable to Good Food-Good People and mail to: GFGP, 320 Fork Dr., Floyd, VA 24091.
 Bring cash payments or checks to a vendor at any of our market tables (see Farmer’s Market section for locations and times) or to the Greens Garage in Floyd.
 Pay by credit card at all our Roanoke locations and our YMCA Blacksburg market location.
 We pass along the 3% credit card fee charged by the card companies to you if you choose this payment method.

 How will GFGP communicate with me?